jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-04.md

 {{< /r >}}

 {{< l a="Enlil" >}}
 <sup>10</sup> What have you done?
-The voice of thy brother’s blood cried to me from the ground. <sup>11</sup> Now you are cursed from the earth, which had opened her mouth to receive your brother’s blood from your hand. <sup>12</sup> When you till the ground, it shall not yield to you her strength.
+The voice of your brother’s blood cried to me from the ground. <sup>11</sup> Now you are cursed from the earth, which had opened her mouth to receive your brother’s blood from your hand. <sup>12</sup> When you till the ground, it shall not yield to you her strength.
 You will be a fugitive and vagabond on the earth.
 {{< /l >}}

 {{< r a="Cain" >}}